KennethCookWCC/CPS298/README.md

 # CPS298
 Team project - The "A Team"

+Our application is "TicketBooker" a web based movie ticket selling application for a single theater with multiple screens.

 With Ken Cook, Nicole Williams, Aidan Smith, Brian Touvila, George Henning

 We have a team zoom meeting every Sunday at 5 PM.